MobileNativeFoundation/rules_xcodeproj/docs/faq.md

 without closing and reopening it, or performing a clean build, Xcode will warn about the old paths.
 This seems to be a caching bug in Xcode.

-## Do I need to place my custom Xcode scheme declarations in a function like `tools/generators/legacy`?

-No. Unless you are sharing your Xcode declarations with multiple `xcodeproj` targets, there is no need to place them in a function.
-You are encouraged to declare them directly in your `BUILD` file.

-The Xcode schemes for `tools/generators/legacy` are loaded from a function because several of the `xcode_schemes` functions must be called on a `BUILD` file thread as they resolve and normalize Bazel labels.
-These functions use `bazel_labels.parse` which, in turn, use `workspace_name_resolvers` functions.
-It is the `workspace_name_resolvers` functions that must be called on a BUILD file thread.

-Most `rules_xcodeproj` clients should not need to wrap their custom scheme declarations in a function.
-They should be declared in a `BUILD` file alongside or inline with their `xcodeproj` target.
-Wrapping the declarations in a function is only necessary when sharing a set of custom schemes as is done with the fixture tests in this repository.

 ## Why does “X” happen when switching between build modes?

 The different build modes configure the project in different ways.
 Because of